segfault24/esiclient/EsiClient/docs/CorporationApi.md

 ### HTTP request headers

- - **Content-Type**: Not defined
+ - **Content-Type**: application/json
  - **Accept**: application/json

 <a name="getCorporationsCorporationIdShareholders"></a>
 # **getCorporationsCorporationIdShareholders**
-> List&lt;GetCorporationsCorporationIdShareholders200Ok&gt; getCorporationsCorporationIdShareholders(corporationId, datasource, page, token, userAgent, xUserAgent)
+> List&lt;GetCorporationsCorporationIdShareholders200Ok&gt; getCorporationsCorporationIdShareholders(corporationId, datasource, ifNoneMatch, page, token)

-Get corporation members
+Get corporation shareholders

-Return the current member list of a corporation, the token&#39;s character need to be a member of the corporation.  ---  This route is cached for up to 3600 seconds
+Return the current shareholders of a corporation.  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```java